stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 |---|---|---|
 | OpenShift logging | 4  | 12 GiB  |

-Specifications for logging nodes are as follows :
+Minimum required specifications for logging nodes are as follows :

 | vCPU | Memory |
 |---|---|
 | 4  | 16 GiB  |
-## 1x Pipeline(optional)
+## 1x Pipeline (optional)

 Pipeline machine holds pods running for pipelines.
 Minimum requirements for pipeline infrastructure is as follows: